 Where: London Zoo; included in ticket admission.
 Tickets must be booked in advance.

 Brigit’s Bakery are well known for their afternoon teas on board a classic double-decker routemaster bus.
-To celebrate the Queen’s Platinum Jubilee they will be decorating their buses with flags, crowns and other royal decorations to make sure that families celebrate in royal style
+To celebrate the King’s Coronation they will be decorating their buses with flags, crowns and other royal decorations to make sure that families celebrate in royal style

-Where: Departing from Victoria Coach Station or Trafalgar Square; Prices adult from £50pp, kids from £40 per child.
+Where: Departing from Victoria Coach Station or Trafalgar Square; Prices adult from £45pp, kids from £35 per child.